Pedro-Arantes/Pedro-Arantes/README.md

 ## I'm in progress to become a fullstack developer!
 - ✍ You can find my projects here [portfolio]
-- I'm a studing at Driven to become a full stack software engineer
+- I'm  a full stack software engineer